emilymorosoff/readme-bot/assets/example-output.md

 This Node.js command-line application dynamically generates a professional README.md file for your projects.

 ## Installation
-Run `npm init -y` to quickly set up a package.json file with default values.
+Run `npm init -y` to quickly set up a package.json file with default values and install the necessary dependencies by running `npm install inquirer@8.2.4`.

 ## Usage
 Run `node index.js`.